Kalamazoo Climate Crisis Coalition

 Climate Change Book Club

-Climate Change Book club meets the second Tuesday of each month and is hosted by the WMU Climate Change Working Group.
+Climate Change Book club meets the fourth Tuesday of each month and is hosted by the WMU Climate Change Working Group.
 You are encouraged to please consider making your purchase at a local bookstore.

 November 2022 - Dave Goulson Silent Earth: Averting the Insect Apocalypse (2021)